angular/angular/aio/content/guide/router.md

 Secondary outlets are no different in this regard.

 Each secondary outlet has its own navigation, independent of the navigation driving the primary outlet.
-Changing a current route that displays in the primary outlet has no effect on the "popup" outlet.
+Changing a current route that displays in the primary outlet has no effect on the popup outlet.
-That's why the "popup" stays visible as you navigate among the crises and heroes.
+That's why the popup stays visible as you navigate among the crises and heroes.

 Clicking the "send" or "cancel" buttons _does_ clear the popup view.
-To see how, look at the `ComposeMessageComponent.closePopup` method again:
+To see how, look at the `closePopup()` method again:It navigates imperatively with the `Router.navigate()` method, passing in a [link parameters array](#link-parameters-array).

+Like the array bound to the _Contact_ `RouterLink` in the `AppComponent`, this one includes an object with an `outlets` property.
+The `outlets` property value is another object with outlet names for keys.
+The only named outlet is `'popup'`.

+This time, the value of `'popup'` is `null`.
+That's not a route, but it is a legitimate value.
+Setting the popup `RouterOutlet` to `null` clears the outlet and removes the secondary popup route from the current URL.

 ## Milestone 5: Route guards

 At the moment, *any* user can navigate *anywhere* in the application *anytime*.